rameshgchavan/stb-crm-frontend/README.md

-## Set Top Boxes and Cutomers Relationship Management Web App
+## Set Top Boxes and Customers Relationship Management Web App

 ### About App
 This app manages relationship between set top boxes and customers.
 It let the user enter, update, remove and show set top box as well customter details over the time.
 This is a responsive UI so user can access this app on Computer, Tab and Mobile as well.